zllu2/iMSA_577/quiz/module2.md

   - Type: Multiple choice (single correct response)
   - Answer: False
   - Choices: True, False
-- Question 7.1: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly.
-What is the model's accuracy score?
+- Question 7.1: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly, what is the model's accuracy score?
   - Type: Multiple choice (single correct response)
   - Answer: 0.7
   - Choices: 0.6; 0.7; 0.8
-- Question 7.2: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly.
-What is the model's recall rate on positive class?
+- Question 7.2: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly, what is the model's recall rate on positive class?
   - Type: Multiple choice (single correct response)
   - Answer: 0.8
   - Choices: 0.6; 0.7; 0.8
-- Question 7.3: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly.
-What is the model's recall rate on negative class?
+- Question 7.3: If a classification model predicts 80 out of 100 positive class correctly, and 60 out of 100 negative class correctly, what is the model's recall rate on negative class?
   - Type: Multiple choice (single correct response)
   - Answer: 0.6
   - Choices: 0.6; 0.7; 0.8

 # Lesson 3:
-- Question 8.1: Which module is DecisionTreeClassifier estimator in?
+- Question 8.1: In which module is DecisionTreeClassifier defined in?
   - Type: Multiple choice (single correct response)
   - Answer: sklearn.tree
   - Choices: sklearn.linear_model; sklearn.model_selection; sklearn.tree
-- Question 8.2: Which module is DecisionTreeRegressor estimator in?
+- Question 8.2: In which module is DecisionTreeRegressor defined in?
   - Type: Multiple choice (single correct response)
   - Answer: sklearn.tree
   - Choices: sklearn.linear_model; sklearn.model_selection; sklearn.tree